for Veterans and the Public

 Be aware of possible complications

 By weakening your immune system, HIV can leave you vulnerable to certain cancers and infections.
-These infections are called "opportunistic" because they take the opportunity to attack you when your immune system is weak.
+These infections are called "opportunistic" because they take the opportunity to attack when your immune system is weak.
+But the good news is that taking your HIV medications can help prevent these infections.

-In addition, HIV is recognized to be an inflammatory disease that affects many parts of the body, not just the immune system.
-That means that HIV can affect organs like the brain, kidneys, liver and heart and may increase the risk of some cancers.
+HIV also is an inflammatory disease that affects many parts of the body, not just the immune system.
+That means that HIV can affect organs like the brain, kidneys, liver, and heart and may increase the risk of some cancers.

 You don't need to panic every time you have a headache or get a runny nose.
-But if a symptom is concerning you or is not going away, it is always best to have a provider check it out even if it doesn't feel like a big deal.
-The earlier you see a provider when you have unusual symptoms, the better off you are likely to be.
+But if a symptom is concerning you or is not going away, it is always best to have a provider check it out.

 Breathing problems: